SQE-Testers/assignment_4/Testing Requirements/README.md

 ## Testing Requirements

+5.1 The system should able to test API within the 10 secounds of the request.

-5.1 The test automation framework shall test a singal module in 1-2 seconds.
+5.1 The test automation framework should test a single module in 1-2 seconds.

 5.2 The test automation framework should be able to configure within 1-2 days.